lambda-toolshed/papillon/README.md

 And example of this is found in [examples/example.cljc](./examples/example.cljc), and the `with-tracing` function that interleaves a tracing interceptor with a sequence of interceptors when in "debug" mode.

+There is also an example of another tracing system that is a bit more advanced in [examples/dynamic_tracing.cljc](examples/dynamic_tracing.cljc), which will wraps every following interceptor in the queue with tracing/timing functions, if the interceptor map is marked with meta-data.

 ### Nesting Interceptor Executions

 By decoupling interceptors and keeping them generic, it opens up the possibility that you could nest interceptor chains within a larger context.